-JPR began working on this project with a local manufacturer who needed to grow their business to accomodate product demand.
-The company planned for the addition of up to four new 100,000 sft buildings and 1,000 new employees.
+JPR worked alongside a local manufacturer who needed to grow their business to accommodate for product demand.
+The company planned for the addition of 1,000 new employees and up to four new 100,000-square-foot buildings.
 The industrial area, near the toll road interchange, had developed over time without municipal utilities.
-The area had been identified as a priority service area that would need sewer service within the next few years.
+However, the area had been identified as a priority service area that would need sewer service within the next few years.

-JPR recommended the area be designated as an economic development area and that a tax increment finance district be established to provide a funding resource for the project.
-As the TIF was formed, JPR brokered an interlocal agreement with White Pigeon, MI to provide treatment services for the area’s wastewater.
+JPR recommended the area be designated as an economic development area and that a Tax Increment Finance (TIF) District be established to provide a funding resource for the project.
+As the TIF was formed, JPR brokered an interlocal agreement with White Pigeon, MI, to provide treatment services for the area’s wastewater.

-The project funding uses a public-private partnership with the private partner providing funding up front and being paid back over time from their own tax increment.
-The repayment plan also includes a benefit fee assessment that covers the entire TIF area.
+The project funding utilized a public-private partnership.
+Funding was provided by the private partner upfront, and they were paid back over time from their own tax increment.
+This repayment plan also included a benefit fee assessment that covered the entire TIF area.